InfoSecInnovations/concierge/CONTRIBUTIONS.md

 - `add Contribution Guidelines file`

+## Coding style

+We have yet to decide on the set of conventions that will be used for code formatting, please stand by!

 ## Pull Requests

 Once you're happy with your changes, please submit a Pull Request and we will review your contribution and accept it if it matches our guidelines and the goals of the project.